DjCrqss/Woot-verlay/README.md

 ### Customisation
 Woot-verlay is made to be extremely customisable.
 Right-click on keys to rename, change the fill direction or delete them.
 Drag the keys to shift them around.
-Grab the green or orange dotted handles on the edges of a key to resize.
+Grab the green or orange dotted edges of a key to resize.
 <br>
 ### Presets
 Presets are available to save and import.
-There is a list of presets [here in the project wiki!](https://github.com/DjCrqss/Woot-verlay/wiki/Presets) Please feel free to send in your own presets.
+They can be found [here in the project wiki!](https://github.com/DjCrqss/Woot-verlay/wiki/Presets)

 <br clear="both"/><br><br>
 <img src="https://github.com/DjCrqss/Woot-verlay/assets/25734612/2c203a0d-1ed8-428d-b648-8ec1ff22eb24" width="60%" align="left"/>